 SDN and NFV technologies are complementary yet independent.

-- SDN manages the whole network with a single centralized controller – It is easier to build an SDN solution with NFV controllers, but it is not necessary.
-Sometimes the functionality desired comes from the software itself – a separate firewall may be redundant when the security rules are managed by the controller
+- SDN manages the whole network with a single centralized controller.
+It is recommended to build an SDN solution with NFV controllers, but it is not necessary.
+Sometimes the functionality desired comes from the software itself—a separate firewall may be redundant when the security rules are managed by the controller.

-- NFV is about emulating the hardware – it is possible to build a physical network with commodity software and wires, without building an actual SDN.
+- NFV is all about emulating hardware.
+It is possible to build a physical network with commodity software and wires, without building an actual SDN.
 Such a network is cheaper, but requires the same amount of work to manage and maintain.

 Combining SDN and NFV technologies allows companies to maximize the benefits of virtualizing their network environment with virtual machines and by building even the most sophisticated networks within data centers.

-- It can be automated – there is no need to send a maintenance specialist to the physical location of a router or any other network component.
+- It can be automated—there is no need to send a maintenance specialist to the physical location of a router or any other network component.
 Everything is done from one control panel.
-Specialists are sent only to attend to the most offline activities, like when the physical network is damaged.
+Specialists are sent only to attend to the most offline activities, such as repairing a damaged physical network.

-- The environment is flexible – adding or removing a component takes mere seconds.
+- The environment is flexible—adding or removing a component takes mere seconds.
 There is no need to buy a physical machine and have it delivered and wired into the network, nor later to have it removed.
-With less cash hung up in unused hardware, costs are ultimately reduced.
+With less cash tied up in unused hardware, costs are ultimately reduced.

-It is possible to use SDN technology without using NFV in a physical network or NFV components.
+It is possible to use SDN technology without using NFV and the other way round: use NFV alone without SDN.
 But the technologies are complementary and using them separately limits the benefits a business will gain.
-Ultimately, to gain a competitive advantage and streamline operating costs, embracing SDN and NFV technologies will become necessary.
-After all, the chance to save up to 15% on network maintenance costs in nothing to sneeze at, right?
+Ultimately, to gain competitive advantage and streamline operating costs, embracing SDN and NFV technologies will become necessary.